-Everyone has a right to a clean and healthy home – somewhere families can live peacefully and risk-free from any sort of diseases.
-No one in their right mind wants to dwell in a place that is brimming with pests, which could wreak havoc into their household.
+Everyone has a right to a clean and healthy home – somewhere families can live peacefully and risk-free from any sort of diseases where children can play in their homes at peace while their parents relax to their heart’s content.
+With all the serenity a home has to offer, no one in their right mind wants to dwell in a place that is brimming with pests, which could wreak havoc into their household.

 However, the truth is that sometimes pest infestations simply cannot be helped.
-Often we still find ourselves trying to rid our homes of our unwanted guests, and for Filipino families, cockroaches make for an especially irritating and recurring scourge we seem to be unable to get rid of.
+Often we still find ourselves trying to rid our homes of our unwanted guests, and for Filipino families, cockroaches make for an especially irritating and recurring scourge we seem to be unable to get rid of – no matter how hard one tries.

-It’s not impossible, though.
-If you want to learn how you can keep your home as free as possible from these critters, then read on.
+It is not impossible, though.
+While they may be a recurring occurrence in every Filipino household, they can certainly be kept out of your homes for as long as you want.
+If you want to learn how you can keep your home as free as possible from these critters, then read on for the best advice on cockroach prevention and control in the Philippines.

 What attracts cockroaches to homes?